 Registrar Caveat is register by Statuary Body / Government Agencies

-If it is a private caveat then you can appoint a lawyer to apply with high court for an order to remove the caveat.
+If it is a private caveat then you can appoint a lawyer to apply with high court for an order to remove this caveat after you have fully paid balance purchase price.
 According to National Land Code section 327 “Any person or body aggrieved by the existence of the “private caveat” may apply to the High Court for an order to remove the caveat.
 The courts has taken the view that whether a person is aggrieved by the existence of a caveat will depend on whether he will suffer loss if the caveat is not removed.
-In this case, successful bidder is suffering loss if caveat is not remove therefore usually caveat can be remove.
+In this case, successful bidder is suffering loss if private caveat is not remove therefore usually a private caveat can be remove.
 In addition, you do not need to pay the caveator.
 It will be best to seek legal advise from a lawyer who has experience in this before auction.